-When it comes to your pets, does gender matter?
-Do you prefer one gender over another?
+When it comes to your dogs, does their sex matter?
+Do you prefer one over another?
 If so, why?

-Despite being one, for awhile I had a bias against female animals.
-When I started keeping house rabbits, I initially adopted males because I had read that females were more prone to moodiness and/or aggression.
-When I finally adopted my first ever female rabbit, Berry, I was actually surprised at how sweet she was.
-Go figure, now I have Poppet, another female, and she is without a doubt the sweetest, friendliest rabbit I have ever met!
+When I used to keep house rabbits, I initially adopted males because I had heard that females were more prone to moodiness and aggression.
+However, when I did eventually adopt my first ever female rabbit, a little back and white Holland lop named Berry, I was surprised by how sweet she was.
+Berry dispelled any myths I may have held about female rabbits, and I eventually went on to adopt another female, Poppet, who was without a doubt the sweetest, friendliest rabbit I had ever met!

 There are some other physical differences that can cause people to prefer one sex over the other.
-Males of many species tend to have more noticeable...well, you get the idea.
+Males of many species tend to have more noticeable…well, you get the idea.
+Many people don’t like that male dogs mark, even if they keep their marking activities outdoors.
 Males, especially when left intact, are also more likely to display unwanted sexual behaviors.
 However, humping in many species is not always solely a sexual behavior.
-It can also be used to display dominance, for example, and in some species (such as rabbits) it's considered normal even if your pet is fixed, and/or female.
+It can also be used to display dominance, for example, and is not a super unusual behavior even in fixed pets.

 What do you think?
 Feel free to comment below!
 If you prefer to keep pets of one sex over the other, do you have a specific reason for doing so, or is it just personal preference?

 I know what you mean – I have only male guinea pigs.
 I’m not sure whether there’s really any difference in temperament, as both males and females can be territorial or bossy.
 Maybe boars are slightly more likely to come up with a male dominance issue where neither will back down, but it’s taken a long time for me to find two boars that wouldn’t tolerate each other – and they’re brothers!
 Go figure.